Religious views on smoking: Native American religions

+In Brazil, among the Wauja people of the Upper Xingu, tobacco plays a central role in shamanic rituals, serving as a tool for vision, spiritual mediation, healing, and cosmological communication.
+It is the only psychoactive plant used by the indigenous peoples of this region in these contexts and is present in every stage of the ritual process associated with the apapaatai—animal spirits that are both feared and necessary, capable of both causing illness and bringing healing.

 Sikhism

 Guru Gobind Singh prohibited his Sikhs from smoking tobacco.
 He called tobacco "jagat jooth" (Punjabi: "the world's impurity").

 A legend states that when Guru Gobind Singh Ji was riding his blue horse, Neela, it would not enter a tobacco field and reared up in front of it.

 Among people of South Asian ancestry (primarily Punjabi Sikhs) residing in the Fraser Health Authority of the Metro Vancouver Regional District, the smoking rate was less than 5% in 2013–2014.

 Baháʼí Faith

 In the Baháʼí Faith, smoking is not forbidden but is discouraged.

 Zoroastrianism

 The idea of smoking tobacco has been looked down upon in modern Zoroastrian communities due to the scientific knowledge of it causing harm to the body.
 This stance on smoking does not have a direct relation to the texts of the Avestas and is not stated in the religion; rather, the religion teaches not to misuse fire as it is holy.
 Zoroastrianism teaches to do what is best for the world based on the knowledge a person has on the topic, and indirectly, the knowledge of smoking being harmful to the body causes people to condemn the act.